Songssh/wom/README.md

 2. When the game is over. evaluating words used in this game. and save its result.

 ### How to inference.
-A trained model has a couple of data that winning rate, frequency,...etc representative that word. inference step is a combine this data and make choice word
+A trained model has a couple of data that winning rate, frequency,...etc representative that word. inference step is a combine this data and make choice according to its score.